-If at any time a Partner Agency disagrees with a decision or determination regarding their Partnership status, they may file a formal grievance with IFB.
-The Partner Agency may submit concerns or complaints about specific issues, or service in general, by contacting the Agency Relations and Nutrition Services Program Director who will work with the Partner Agency to resolve the problem.
+If at any time a Partner disagrees with a decision or determination regarding their Partnership status, they may file a formal grievance with IFB.
+The Partner may submit concerns or complaints about specific issues, or service in general, by contacting Partnerships@IdahoFoodbank.org.
 If the problem is unable to be resolved, IFB has the authority to terminate the partnership.